-- Enclosure Material: Solid walnut with 18 mm particle board, cross-bracing and heavy internal damping
+- Enclosure Material: Solid walnut with 18 mm particle board, cross-bracing, and massive internal damping

 The Tannoys have a very specific sound.
 And showed very much detail in all music that was played through them.
-They were very dynamic and could sound hard with fast-paced music but they also had a magic shift and were completely relaxed with softer music played through them.
+They were very dynamic and could sound hard with fast-paced music, but they also had a magic shift and were utterly relaxed with softer music played through them.
 And, so we are getting closer to determine if we can say Bigger is better.

-This surprised me in the way they reacted to all types of music.
-They required very little power to drive them, enough to fill my room and they were a pleasure to listen to.
-The bass response was good and tight and there was more than enough for any type of music played.
+I was surprised by the way they reacted to all types of music.
+They required very little power to drive them enough to fill my room, and they were a pleasure to hear.
+The bass response was excellent and tight, and there was more than enough for any type of music played.

-I have owned many Tannoy’s over the years and these were a pair that I was very pleased to listen too and could see why they are becoming more popular with enthusiasts as they do offer great value for money and will only go up in value.
+I have owned many Tannoy’s over the years, and these were a pair that I was delighted to listen too and could see why they are becoming more popular with enthusiasts as they do offer great value for money and will only go up in value.

-The above picture shows the Tannoy Edinburgh SE and a pair of Tannoy Autographs at one of my friends listening rooms and testing was done using different amplifiers, CD players, and turntables.
-We were able to get a very good feel for both sets of Tannoys and is not possible to forget the fun that we had!
+The picture shows the Tannoy Edinburgh SE and a pair of Tannoy Autographs at one of my excellent listening rooms, and testing using different amplifiers, CD players, and turntables.
+We were able to get a very good feel for both sets of Tannoys, and it is not possible to forget the fun that we had!

 - Power Handling Capacity: 50 Watts integrated (with Monitor Gold drive unit)

 - Frequency Range: 30 Hz to 20,000 Hz, +/- 4dB